aws-samples/unified-data-operations/README.md

 - options: [optional] a set of options specifiend details for the write out
 - options.skip_first_row: will not write out the first row
 - options.partition_by: list of columns used for partitioning the parquet file;
+- compression: the algorithm used by the parquet file (default is snappy);
+- coalesce: the number of file for each partition (the more you have, the more parallel reads are possible but not recommended for small files).
+The default is 2.
 - bucketed_at: defines the file-chunk sized to be written (the more )

 Location resolution: the output file location is first looked up on the model's ```storage.location``` property.
 If not